How to Mindfully Make Important Life Decisions

 Likewise, what you do isn't as important as who you do it with.
 For example, which would you rather: Dig ditches with a group of fun, trustworthy, kind people, or work your dream job with a group of mean-spirited, two-faced, manipulative people?
 It’s not the doing, but the being that is most important.

-9. Ask others to tell you about hard decisions they've faced.
+9. Ask others to tell you about the hard decisions they've faced.

 It can be immensely helpful to hear other people reflect on the choices they've made.
 Doing so can help you mindfully reflect on your options, and others' insights may lend clarity to the choices you face.
 Reading about others' journeys can also be helpful, including memoirs, biographies, or explorations of this terrain, such as the book Callings: Finding and Following an Authentic Life by Gregg Levoy.
 Also, listening to and reading about others' decisions can make you feel less alone in your struggles.